GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Photometry and astrometry

 \subsubsection{Zero point uncertainty}

 The final ZP uncertainty was estimated by comparing the common stars of the D13 and D15 combined lists (Fig.\,\ref{ZP_final_uncertainties}).
 As they were calibrated independently, the photometric offset that appears between them is a measurement of the error associated with the calibration procedure.

-To compare the photometry , we used eq. \ref{compar}, where the fluxes are calculated from the magnitudes in both epochs.
+To compare the photometry, we used Eq. \ref{compar}, where the fluxes are calculated from the magnitudes in both epochs.
 This gives us an upper limit for the uncertainties that is shown in Fig.\,\ref{ZP_final_uncertainties}.
 We obtained a rounded upper limit of $0.02$\,mag for the ZP offset between the epochs.
 This value takes into account possible variations of the ZP across the detector, as every star was located in a different position of the detector (or even different detectors) in both epochs.
 It also takes into account one of the main sources of uncertainty, namely that roughly 10\% of the stars in the GC are variable \citep{Dong:2017ab}.

-Therefore, the absolute uncertainty of our catalogue results from quadratically adding this uncertainty to the one of the SIRIUS catalogue.
+Therefore, the absolute uncertainty of our catalogue results from quadratically adding this uncertainty to that of the SIRIUS catalogue.
 We thus obtain an absolute ZP uncertainty of $0.036$\,mag for each band.

-\section{Quality Assessment}
+\section{Quality assessment}

 To check the accuracy of the photometry, we performed several tests: